amd/ZenDNN/README.md

 This release of ZenDNN supports the following Operating Systems (OS) and compilers:
 ## OS
 * Ubuntu® 22.04 LTS and later
-* Red Hat® Enterprise Linux® (RHEL) 9.1 and later
+* Red Hat® Enterprise Linux® (RHEL) 9.2 and later
 * SLES15 SP5 and later
-* PyTorch v1.13 wheel files are supported on Anolis OS 8.8
+* PyTorch v2.1 wheel files are supported on Anolis OS 8.8
-* Supported on Windows with ONNX Runtime v1.15.1 only (Beta release)

 ## Compilers
-* GCC 9.3 and later
+* GCC 10.2 and later

 Theoretically, for wheel files any Linux based OS with GLIBC version later than 2.17 could be supported.